 In the 56-page lawsuit (PDF), that coalition says the area of Mt.
 Hood where RLK & Company wants to build the Timberline MTB Park is, “ecologically significant” and consists of ,”fragile alpine ecosystems” that feed directly into Still Creek and the west fork of the Salmon River.
 The plaintiffs also claim that the Forest Service did not adhere to adequate public processes as defined by federal environmental review laws.

-12 20-acre parcel of land (*I originally posted the incorrect acreage).
+The project would build 17 miles of new, lift-assisted mountain bike trails on a 500-600 acre parcel of land (*I originally posted the incorrect acreage).
 In November of 2012, the Forest Service approved RLK’s permit to build the park.
 In doing so, a USFS rep said he believes that mountain biking at Timberline, “represents yet another new opportunity for play in every season of the year.”
 An appeal of that decision made by an even larger coalition of environmental groups was denied back in March (it’s interesting to note that some groups on the original appeal have chosen not to join this new lawsuit).

 Publisher’s note: We’ve covered the Timberline MTB Park several times since the project became public in April 2010.
 Last week I was contacted by a member of Bark, a Mt.
 Hood Forest watchdog group working to stop the project.
 This guest article was written by Bark Board Member Amy Harwood (she also provided the photo below of Mt.
 Hood).